DataDog/integrations-core/haproxy/README.md

 _Available for Agent versions >6.0_

+By default Haproxy will send logs over UDP to port 514.
+The Agent can listen for these logs on this port, however, binding to a port number under 1024 requires elevated permissions.
+You can follow the instructions below to set this up, you can also  alternatively use a different port and skip step 3.

 1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:

    ```yaml